Start Abroad

 For official, up-to-date details on licensing and recognition, see the IFDH Switzerland country profile.

-Licensing & recognition realities
+Licensing realities

 → Learn how licensing works in different countries